shruti-2110/HR_Analytics_Dashboard/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).

-## 🙌 Acknowledgments

-Special thanks to Rishabh Mishra for the engaging YouTube tutorial that guided the creation of this dashboard.

----

 **Happy Analyzing! 🚀**